 The Student Health and Wellbeing Committee regularly reaches out to and surveys students to see how they are doing and to ask about whether and how they have been making connections with campus services, staff, and other students.

-Key findings from a recent survey of incoming freshman and transfer students found that:
+Key findings from a fall survey of incoming freshman and transfer students found that:

 - Students are reaching out for academic support.
 The top three most requested services were the Academic Success Center, Academic Advising, and the Career Center.